sirmatt/sirmatt.github.io/_posts/2016-01-14-find-the-product-of-every-integer.md

 ---
 layout: post
-title: coding challenge => find the product of every integer except the integer at that index
+title: coding challenge => You have an array of integers, and for each index you want to find the product of every integer except the integer at that index.
 comments: true
 permalink:
 ---